 “Ability is of little account without opportunity.” pointed out Napoleon Bonaparte.
 You need to position yourself well – between heaven and earth.
 Good connection with heaven and earth energies is essential.
 It’s like electrical current – you need to connect the circuit for the energy to flow.
 Mediation and expanding your consciousness will connect you the heaven’s forces and grounding or earthing will connect you the earth’s energies.

 There is a growing body of evidence and scientific research suggesting that when we’re grounded or earthed (for example, when walking on a beach or wet grass or having a bath) our bodies receive the Earth’s electrons which has positive health benefits such as reducing inflammation, pain and stress, improved circulation and so on.
-From feng shui perspective, you’re connecting to the earth force and charge (chi) which will help you to be more centred and balanced and have more energy to manifest and physicalise your dreams and goals.
+From feng shui perspective, you’re connecting to the earth force and charge (chi) which will help you to be more centred, present and balanced and have more energy to manifest and physicalise your dreams and goals.
 Read more about earthing / grounding

 Lucky symbols and charms